Failover Manager Overview¶

 A Witness node - The Witness node confirms assertions of either the Master or a Standby in a failover scenario.
-A cluster does not need a dedicated witness node if the cluster contains three or more nodes.
-If you do not have a third cluster member that is a database host, you can a dedicated Witness node; a cluster may include more than one witness node.
+A cluster does not need a dedicated witness node if the cluster contains three or more nodes; if you do not have a third cluster member that is a database host, you can add a dedicated Witness node.

 Traditionally, a cluster is a single instance of Postgres managing multiple databases.
 In this document, the term cluster refers to a Failover Manager cluster.
 A Failover Manager cluster consists of a Master agent, one or more Standby agents, and an optional Witness agent that reside on servers in a cloud or on a traditional network and communicate using the JGroups toolkit.

 When a non-witness agent starts, it connects to the local database and checks the state of the database:

 If the agent cannot reach the database, it will start in idle mode.